 - Select the node you want to restart.

-Notice If your Elasticsearch cluster is abnormal, you need to forcibly restart nodes in the cluster.
+Notice If your Elasticsearch cluster is abnormal, you must forcibly restart the nodes in the cluster.

 - If you select Change Blue-green Release, the IP address of the node changes after the restart.